 It really was a lovely way to end the week.
 After the show, Gwen bounded off to throw her arms around the workers for a farewell cuddle, while D and I looked through the children’s artwork folders and holiday journals.

 Kids’ clubs aren’t for all families.
-But on a ski holiday, where everyone’s at different levels and adults might want to try more challenging slopes (or even just relax, child-free), then Whizz Kids is perfect.
-The club is flexible, so we could sign the children out whenever we wanted.
-We wouldn’t hesitate to use Whizz Kids again.
+But on a ski holiday, where everyone’s at different levels and adults might want to try more challenging slopes (or even just relax, child-free), then the kids’ club is perfect.
+It’s flexible, so we could sign the children out whenever we wanted.
+We wouldn’t hesitate to use Crystal Ski childcare again.
 For us, it was the thing that made our holiday that extra bit special.

-You can see our children enjoying the Whizz Kids fun at Passo Tonale in this video:
+You can see our children enjoying the fun at Passo Tonale in this video:

-Whizzclusive childcare, which includes Whizz Kids club for six days from 8.30am to 5pm, ski school instruction, ski equipment hire and lunch, is £499.
-It’s available at Passo Tonale to all children aged between four and eleven.
-Pepi Penguins is for children aged six months to four years, and costs £329 for six days, from 8.30am to 5pm.
+Beanie Bear Club childcare (formerly Whizzclusive), which includes kids’ club childcare for six days from 8.30am to 5pm, ski school instruction, ski equipment hire and lunch, starts at £509.
+It’s available at Passo Tonale to all children aged between four and eight.
+Pepi Penguins is for children aged six months to four years, and costs from £359 for six days, from 8.30am to 5pm.

 We were guests of Crystal Ski for the purpose of these features.
 All views are my own.